Mubin42/teebay/README.md

 # Teebay

 Teebay is a simple web application that allows users to post products for buy, sell or rent.
-This application is developed as part of coding challenge for a job interview.

 ## Features
 - User can post a product for sell and rent.